What Is Review Management: App Store Review Management In 2025

 app store reviews - google play

-Users' feedback on what’s good, what’s bad, and what’s buggy gives developers super useful insights into what needs improvement.
+Users' online review on what’s good, what’s bad, and what’s buggy gives developers super useful insights into what needs improvement.
 They can also tell everyone about every single shortcoming they can think of.

 Good reviews can (and will) help boost your app’s rankings in the store.
 If people are reading positive feedback and downloading your app, it indirectly tells the store algorithms that your app is worth recommending.
 Boom, your app’s visibility and ranking improve.